omis-mamouni/simple_shell/README.md

 ***
 ## About this project
-This project is a simple version of the linux shell made for ALX SE It is created using the **C programming Language** and it can do many functionalities that a real shell does.
+This project is a simple version of the linux shell made for ALX SE It is created using the **C programming Language** and it can do many functionalities that a real shell does

+## files
+buildin_function.c
+envUtils.c
+executive.c  get_buildin_func.c  get_path.c  hsh  parser.c  README.md  shell.c  shell.h  stringUtils2.c  stringUtils3.c  stringUtils4.c  stringUtils.c  Utils2.c  Utils.c.